devblac/prw/TASKS.md

   - `prw list --json` machine-friendly output
   - PR title fetching and display in lists/notifications
   - Notification filters via `--on` flag and config
+- ✅ Release workflow and cross-platform binaries
+- ✅ CHANGELOG maintenance
+- ✅ Issue and PR templates

 ## In Progress

-- Release workflow and cross-platform binaries
-- CHANGELOG maintenance
-- Issue/PR templates refinement
+No active items.

 ## Planned